 - The terms of a federal grant, contract, regulation or statute prevent UTSA from making a timely payment with federal funds; or

 - The invoice is for payment to another Texas state agency (except for Texas Correctional Industries).

 Interest for an overdue payment is calculated in accordance with the Prompt Payment Law with guidance provided at the Texas State Comptroller’s website.
-The State Comptroller determines the interest rate on an annual basis, the rate is updated in UTSA’s financial accounting system, and interest is automatically calculated when applicable.
+The State Comptroller determines the late payment interest rate on an annual basis, the rate is updated in UTSA’s financial accounting system, and interest is automatically calculated when applicable.

 Interest accrual begins on the date the payment becomes overdue, and stops accruing on the date the payment is postmarked or electronically transmitted.
 The interest must be paid at the same time the principal is paid.

 Interest is not accrued or paid if the amount is less than or equal to $5.

 See Vendor Hold for rules regarding interest accrual/payment to vendors on hold with the state.

 If there is a dispute with an invoice or shipment, the vendor must be notified by email or telephone within 21 days of receipt of the invoice.The disputing department and/or DTS are required to document all relevant information on a Vendor Dispute form.
 The form requires:

 - Details of communication with the vendor regarding the dispute, including phone numbers and contact names; and